Save Bridge Park

 Listing

-In April 2025, we applied to Historic England to have Bridge Park listed as a national heritage site — not just to safeguard the building, but the movement it represents.
+In April 2025, we applied to Historic England to have Bridge Park listed as a national heritage site.
+That application was refused in December 2025.
+An appeal was submitted in January 2026, and a decision is still pending.

 Bridge Park is one of the most important developments I have seen in this country for some time.
 It is the most remarkable example of a community getting together and being determined with an inspired leadership to work against what must have been impossible odds to create this kind of centre for the community.